EpicoTortuga/AssignmentTracker/Generator-Guide.md

 # Directions
 1. First, copy the generator document.
 Make sure you have Canvas opened in another tab.

 2. Before you do anything, the scripts running behind this generator must be authenticated.
-Do do this, click on the "reset" button on the bottom of the document, and wait for the notification that asks for authentication.
+Do do this, click on any button on the document, and wait for the notification that asks for authentication.
 This will take a few seconds.

 3. Click on the "Continue" button, then on the next page, click "Advanced," then "Co to Assignment Checker Code Generator."
 Select your account, then click "Allow."